God can work through other professed Christians who are not of the same faith community to accomplish His purposes.

 There is no more pivotal or foundational figure among the world’s monotheists than Abraham.
 All three major monotheistic religions assert their ancestral linkage to him.
 “Despite countless revolutions in the history of ideas, Abraham remains a defining figure for half the world’s believers.”1 The Hebrew Bible focuses on Abraham’s descendants through Isaac and Jacob who become known as the Children of Israel.
 The Christian faith sprang from Judaism with the claim that Jesus of Nazareth was the long-awaited Jewish Messiah, and the fulfillment of God’s promise made to Abraham that through his progeny all the nations of the earth would be blessed.
 The Muslim faith sprang from the sands of Arabia with the claim that Muhammad was the last and greatest prophet called by the one, true God of Abraham to restore the radical monotheism ostensibly corrupted and lost through the centuries.

 Some critics allege that monotheism itself, particularly the legacy of Abraham’s descendants, has caused the world great conflagration.
 It is asserted that significant carnage and destruction could have been avoided if only monotheism had not arisen in the first place.
-Regina Schwartz argues that the identity constructed on the basis of covenant, land, and kinship, which draws a distinction between insiders and outsiders through the beginning of the Hebrew Bible, gives monotheism a certain predisposition to violence that otherwise would not be present.2
+Regina Schwartz argues that the identity constructed on the basis of covenant, land, and kinship, which draws a distinction between insiders and outsiders from the beginning of the Hebrew Bible, gives monotheism a certain predisposition to violence that otherwise would not be present.2

 Two narratives (Genesis 16 and 17) involve the firstborn son of Abraham, Ishmael, in light of the covenant promises made to Abraham.
 Although the Book of Genesis identifies Abraham’s second-born, Isaac, as the covenant child and heir to the fullness of the promises, Genesis records that some of the covenant blessings would also apply to Ishmael.
 Through the narratives of Genesis 16 and 17, the description of the Lord’s interaction with Ishmael’s mother, Hagar, indicates a sympathy for one who was an outsider in her own household.
 The Lord’s benevolence toward Hagar speaks to the character of the divine in the Book of Genesis as one who is not inherently hostile toward the outsider.
 This kindness gives an example that followers of Jesus can emulate as heirs to the Abrahamic covenant today (Rom.
 4:12; 9:7, 8; Gal.
 3:7, 29).